Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Observing Training Progress
 In order to observe the training process in more detail, you can use Tensorboard.
-In your command line, run :
+In your command line, enter into `python` and then run :

 `tensorboard --logdir=summaries`